antonidag/myblog/content/en/posts/logic-app-web-app-part2/index.md

 ## Reflections

-I think the most hassles you will have working with Logic Apps for a website is probably the routing since there is any direct integration between Azure API Management and Logic App Standard.

 The more and more I started to working on this I have realized that no matter which technology stack, framework you choose or method.
-Making a successful application requires a thought through architecture and it is actually less dependent on what platform you are using.
+Making a successful application requires a thought through architecture and it is actually less dependent on what tools you are using.
 Yes, ofcourse some things are easier to build while others are harder but in the end it is still the same issues you are trying to tackle.
 In some sense you are trying to create away to easily manipulate the html code while presenting content quickly.
 Like a Single Page Application is not a silver bullet solving every problem.

+After a project like this I do have to say that it works really well, you would really noised that it is a Logic App "running" in the show.
+You also get a quite good understanding of the an web application works and its challenges, and apprichiachgen for new tools like React, and Blazor.

+I think the most hassles you will have working with Logic Apps for a website is probably the routing since there is any direct integration between Azure API Management and Logic App Standard.
+The developer experience is pretty OK, depending on who you are asking it might be really bad since running the project locally is not really an option, you need API Management to fix the routing.
+But if you are used to a bit of mix of local and cloud development building, debugging, is straight forward.

 When you are dealing low complexity such as just a simple create, update, list and delete operations something something